solliancenet/microsoft-partner-boot-camp/MCW-App-modernization/Whiteboard design session/WDS trainer guide - App modernization.md

     Contoso could use Azure Redis Cache and the cache-aside pattern to help mitigate load coming from large numbers of connections performing repetitive querying.
 In this approach, as data items are requested, the Azure Redis Cache is first checked to see if it exists there; if it is, then the cached copy is returned.
 Failing that, the application makes a request directly against SQL Database, but while returning the result to the client it also adds the data item into the Redis Cache.
 Scoreboards can be implemented effectively using Azure Redis Cache because of its support for fast atomic incrementing of the values for any given string key (for example, the key would be the username, the value the count).
 To reduce memory requirements for very large counts (such as possible collecting transaction counts per user in perpetuity), Contoso could use Redis' HyperLogLog to store the counted value for each user key.
 The HyperLogLog approximates the cardinality of a set that approximates the count of the number of unique items added (with an error rate less than 1 percent) and uses a fixed size of 12 KB (not including the bytes used to store the key).

+3. What guidance can be provided to Contoso around strategies for leveraging security best practices for a modern data platform?

+    Azure SQL Database provides numerous features and tools for helping organizations to implement best practices, reduce costs, strengthen overall security, and improve data governance.

+    *Cost reduction*

+    Azure SQL Database offers multiple pricing tiers designed to provide organizations the ability to choose the model which best fits their needs.
+For organizations looking to reduce costs and latency, the vCore-based purchasing model provides flexibility, control and transparency of individual resource consumption.
+This model allows organizations to scale compute, memory, and storage separately, based upon the workload, and provides a straightforward way to translate on-premises workload requirements to the cloud.

+    The SQL Database serverless compute pricing tier offers another option that optimizes price-performance and simplifies performance management for single databases with intermittent, unpredictable usage by auto-scaling compute and billing for compute used per second.

+    *Security*

+    Azure SQL Database includes numerous security tools that could be leveraged by Contoso to improve their security posture.

+    - [SQL Database Advance Data Security](https://docs.microsoft.com/azure/sql-database/sql-database-advanced-data-security) (ADS) provides advanced SQL security capabilities, including functionality for discovering and classifying sensitive data, surfacing and mitigating potential database vulnerabilities, and detecting anomalous activities that could indicate threats to databases.

+    - The [SQL Vulnerability Assessment service](https://docs.microsoft.com/azure/sql-database/sql-vulnerability-assessment) provides visibility into the security state of a database and includes actionable steps to resolve security issues and enhance database security.

+    - [Advanced Threat Detection](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-threat-detection-overview) for Azure SQL Database Managed Instance detects anomalous activities indicating unusual and potentially harmful attempts to access or exploit databases.

+    - [Transparent Data Encryption](https://docs.microsoft.com/azure/sql-database/transparent-data-encryption-azure-sql) encrypts data at rest.
+This will help protect them from the potential of malicious parties being able to obtain data from physical media, such as drives or backup tapes.

+    - [Dynamic Data Masking](https://docs.microsoft.com/azure/sql-database/sql-database-dynamic-data-masking-get-started) (DDM) limits sensitive data exposure by masking it to non-privileged users.
+This feature helps prevent unauthorized access to sensitive data by enabling customers to designate how much of the sensitive data to reveal with minimal impact on the application layer.
+It is a policy-based security feature that hides the sensitive data in the result set of a query over designated database fields, while the data in the database is not changed.

+    - [Row-level security](https://docs.microsoft.com/en-us/sql/relational-databases/security/row-level-security) enables you to control access to rows in a database table based on the characteristics of the user executing a query (such as by group membership or execution context).
+Row-level security (RLS) simplifies the design and coding of security in your application.
+RLS enables you to implement restrictions on data row access.
+For example, ensuring that workers can access only the data rows that are pertinent to their department or restricting data access to only the relevant data.

+    *Discovering and classifying data*

+    - The [SQL Data Discovery and Classification](https://docs.microsoft.com/sql/relational-databases/security/sql-data-discovery-and-classification?view=sql-server-2017) feature of ADS is a new tool for discovering, classifying, labeling & reporting the sensitive data in databases.
+It introduces a set of advanced services, forming a new SQL Information Protection paradigm aimed at protecting the data in databases, not just the database.

 *Search*

 1. Given the Contoso requirements, how would you enable full-text search on the stored policy documents?